-The diner: that great American species of restaurant!
+The diner: that great American species of the restaurant!
 When I think of a diner, I think of a variety of food, at a reasonable price.
 Eggs at 2 am.
 A place where cash-strapped young adults can gather and converse, recovering from or plotting their next adventure over black coffee and fries.
-A place where laughs, worries and dreams can be shared among friends.
+A place where laughs, worries, and dreams can be shared among friends.

 The Dinerant is what I would call a classic American diner.
 Not quite the romanticized Hollywood version with a cast of gum-snapping, pomade-greased teenagers bopping about — but close.

 The Dinerant has many of the features that every classic diner should have:

 - It is shaped like a railroad dining car.
 A single aisle down the center.
 Curved corners.